Snowfall intensifies in Northeast, with many stuck at home under blizzard warnings and travel bans

-Snow fell at a rate of 2 to 3 inches (5 to 7.6 centimeters) an hour early Monday from New York through Massachusetts.
-Some areas have gotten well over a foot (30 centimeters) of snow since Sunday, along with wind gusts of over 30 mph (48 kph) and low visibility.
+Snow fell at a rate of 2 to 3 inches an hour early Monday from New York through Massachusetts.
+Some areas have gotten well over a foot of snow since Sunday, along with wind gusts of over 30 mph and low visibility.

+In New York, Long Island MacArthur Airport reported 22.5 inches of snow as of Monday morning.
+About 18 inches was reported in Newark, New Jersey, and about 15 inches fell in New York City’s Central Park.
+New London, Connecticut, and North Kingstown, Rhode Island, both got 17 inches of snow.

 The National Weather Service called travel conditions “nearly impossible.”